Functional separation solutions of the Sinh-Gordon type equations: Solutions via functional separation

 \section{Solutions via functional separation}

+In this section, we demonstrate the proofs of Proposition \ref{F(w)} and of Theorem \ref{Family of solutions}.
+Through this Theorem, we classify the solutions with the property of functional separation of equation (\ref{GShGordon}).
+There is no distinction between the elliptic and hyperbolic versions of both the sine-Gordon and sinh-Gordon equations.

-In \cite{Abresch}, the author describes the Wente Torus, introduced by Wente in \cite{Wente}, finds families of solutions of the elliptic sinh-Gordon equation which satisfy a geometric condition.
+Such solutions are important and many researchers have studied them.
+A remarkable example is due to Abresch.
+In \cite{Abresch}, the author describes the Wente Torus, introduced by Wente in \cite{Wente}.
+The author constructs families of solutions of the elliptic sinh-Gordon equation which satisfy a geometric condition.
 This condition turns out to be a nonlinear PDE of the form

 or